-Dr. Bethany Valachi-

 Up to 80% of dentists & hygienists report neck pain in a 12 month period, and if untreated, can lead to disability or early retirement.
 Intervention to prevent neck pain in dentistry should be evidence-based and unbiased.
 My doctorate studies focused on preventing neck pain among dental professionals, so I am quite passionate about this topic (and a bit of a nerd).
 There are numerous interventions to prevent neck pain in dentistry, but here are my top 3 interventions that research shows to be most effective in the battle against neck pain in dentistry.

 - Good declination angle Since bending the neck forward greater than 20 degrees while working is significantly associated with neck pain, loupes with an excellent declination angle are your first and foremost ergonomic safeguard against neck pain.
 I have found that only 20% or so of loupes on the market have a steep enough declination angle to keep operators within this safe head posture.
-Most vertically adjustable flip-up loupes and two styles of TTL loupes on the market meet the declination criteria to keep you in a safe head posture.
-If you just purchased new TTL loupes, you can also easily retrofit many of them to make them more ergonomic.
+There is only one style of loupe on the market that consistently keeps operators within a safe head posture.
 Learn which loupes prevent neck pain, what to ask for when ordering loupes and how to modify your TTL loupes.
-Check out Dr. Valachi’s video: “Dental Loupes that Prevent Neck Pain”.
+Find out how in Dr. Valachi’s video course: “Dentistry Shouldn’t be a Pain in the Neck”.

 3. Self-treat your trigger points.
-The upper trapezius muscle is the most active muscle when delivery dental care.
+Dental professionals are prone to 7 key trigger points that cause pain.
+One of these is the upper trapezius muscle, which is the most active muscle when delivery dental care.
 Trigger points commonly develop in this muscle that can refer a headache behind the eye and neck pain.
-You can self-treat these painful trigger points yourself using a trigger point tool and ball.
-A treatment protocol that research shows to be most effective includes 20 minutes of moist heat, followed by a trigger point treatment protocol utilizing direct pressure and pulsing pressure, followed by 1 minute of sustained stretching.
+You can self-treat these painful trigger points yourself with Dr. Valachi’s self-treatment protocol.

 This is just the tip of the iceberg!
 Other important strategies to eliminate neck pain include: